staskobzar/amiws/README.md

 - 2 - Action
 - 3 - Event
 - 4 - Response
+- 5 - Respons with command output
+- 6 - Queues list.
+AMI returns queues list not as AMI packet but as a text (like command: queue show).
+That's why here is special type.

 AMI description in details can be found in [Asterisk wiki](https://wiki.asterisk.org/wiki/display/AST/Home).